 - A denied request for approval of a comfort animal may be appealed by filing a complaint with the Office of Institutional Equity and Diversity.

-Responsible Party: Office of Disability Accommodation and Office of Institutional Equity and Diversity
+Responsible Party: Office of Disability Access and Office of Institutional Equity and Diversity

 3. Responsibilities of Comfort Animal Owner.